 - 12 nights accommodation in Nepal

 - Domestic flight from Biratnagar to Kathmandu

 - All main meals and drinking water provided

 - Ground transport by air-conditioned small coach and 4WD vehicles as required

 - Boat trips at Chitwan and Koshi

 - Afternoon city tour in Kathmandu with guide

-Insurance, Nepal visa costs (ca. £25), drinks, airport meals/snacks & other items of a personal nature.
+International flights, insurance, Nepal visa costs (c.£25), drinks, airport meals/snacks and other items of a personal nature.

 - Classic three-centre birdwatching trip to Nepal

 - 4 nights in Kathmandu, including two days exploring the forested slopes of Phulchowki